 She held her hands extended, apart and upward, in a position that ” none of the witnesses could have seen in a statue or a picture. ”

-” In the same position as a Priest holds his hands when praying at Holy Mass” (Testimony)
+” In the same position as a Priest holds his hands when praying at Holy Mass” Witness Testimony

 This part of the vision, when added to that of the Altar, the Cross, and the Little Lamb, the Sacrifice, draws our attention to Mass.

-If one then adds the fact that the Lamb is”facing west”, in the vision, which appears to be a Mass, one can easily conclude that Our Lady is drawing our attention to the Mass of today in which the positions are reversed and the Priest is facing west, looking at the people, the Lamb (Eucharist) before him on a table, rather than an altar.
-The Protestant Reformers of the Novus Ordo Mass preferred to have us think of the Mass as a simple meal rather than as a sacrifice … in imitation of Martin Luther and the Protestant Reformation and to advance the heresy of ecumenism.
+If one then adds the fact that the Lamb is”facing west”, in the vision, which appears to be a Mass, one can easily conclude that Our Lady is drawing our attention to the Mass of today, the Novus Ordo.
+The Priestly positions are reversed.
+Today the Priest faces west, looking at the people, his back to the East from where Christ will descend to earth when He comes again.
+The Protestant Reformers of the Novus Ordo Mass strove to have us think of the Mass as a meal … rather than as a sacrifice … in imitation of Martin Luther and the Protestant Reformation and to advance the heresy of ecumenism.

 Liturgical East was also the direction of the rising sun, and, brought to ones thoughts an anticipation of the glory of Christ’s return to earth.
 Facing this way, the Priest would appear to be leading the people, who would be behind him, which is as it should be.

-Cardinal Sarah had recently set forth a valid suggestion that the Priest resume the traditional stance – that of facing East during the consecration of the Eucharist (Little Lamb).
+Cardinal Sarah had recently set forth a valid suggestion that the Priest resume the traditional stance – that of facing East during the consecration of the Eucharist (Little Lamb) when saying Mass.
 Pope Francis rejected this.

-She did not look at any time toward the group gathered near the gable; nor at thirteen year old Patrick, nor, the child John Curry, nor at Judith Campbell.
-She appeared to be praying.
+Our Lady did not look at any time toward the group gathered near the gable; nor at thirteen year old Patrick, nor, the child John Curry, nor at Judith Campbell.
+She appeared to be praying constantly.

 Three of those present noticed her bare feet.
 An old Gaelic speaking woman, Bridget Trench, who had been on her knees exclaiming over and over: “a hundred thousand thanks to God and to the glorious Virgin for showing us this sigh! ” She was so entranced.
 She went toward the gable to embrace the Virgin’s feet.
 Her arms closed on empty air.